PCJohn/attractors/README.md

 <img src="repro_fw/outputs/seqlen-8.png" width="650" height="400" />

+Training in practice: 1.
+Layer normalization helps a lot particularly if you have different gains, biases for every inner loop iterations.
+2. You can use an aggressive learning rate and explicitly drop it after some iterations.

 **Robustness to noise:** Add noise to the query (last element in the sequence) and track test accuracy.

      python noise.py